Model-free controlled variable selection via data splitting: Introduction

 SDR methods with variable selection aim to find the active set $\mathcal{A}$ such that

-where $\X_{\mathcal{A}} = \left\{\X_{j}: j\in\mathcal{A}\right\}$ denotes the vector containing all active covariates and $\X_{\mathcal{A}}^c$ is the complementary set of $\X_{\mathcal{A}}$.
-Condition \eqref{SVS} implies that $\X_{\mathcal{A}}$ contains all the relevant information in terms of predicting $Y$. \citet{li2005model} proposed a method that combines sufficient dimension reduction and variable selection.
-A general shrinkage estimation framework of inverse regression for variable selection was discussed in \citet{bondell2009shrinkage}. \citet{chen2010coordinate} proposed a coordinate-independent sparse estimation that can simultaneously achieve sparse SDR and screen out irrelevant variables efficiently. \citet{wu2011asymptotic} focused on model-free variable selection with a diverging number of predictors.
-A marginal coordinate hypothesis is proposed by \citet{cook2004testing} for model-free variable selection under a low-dimensional setting, and then is promoted by \citet{shao2007marginal} and \citet{yu2016model}. \citet{yu2016marginal} constructed marginal coordinate tests for sliced inverse regression (SIR) and \citet{yu2016trace} suggested a trace-pursuit-based utility for ultrahigh-dimensional feature selection.
+where ``$\hDash$'' stands for independence, $\X_{\mathcal{A}} = \left\{\X_{j}: j\in\mathcal{A}\right\}$ denotes the vector containing all active variables and $\X_{\mathcal{A}}^c$ is the complementary set of $\X_{\mathcal{A}}$.
+Condition \eqref{SVS} implies that $\X_{\mathcal{A}}$ contains all the relevant information in terms of predicting $Y$. \citet{li2005model} proposed to combine sufficient dimension reduction and variable selection. \citet{chen2010coordinate} proposed a coordinate-independent sparse estimation that can simultaneously achieve sparse SDR and screen out irrelevant variables efficiently. \citet{wu2011asymptotic} focused on the model-free variable selection with a diverging number of predictors.
+A marginal coordinate hypothesis is proposed by \citet{cook2004testing} for model-free variable selection under low-dimensional settings, and then is promoted by \citet{shao2007marginal} and \citet{yu2016model}. \citet{yu2016marginal} constructed marginal coordinate tests for sliced inverse regression (SIR) and \citet{yu2016trace} suggested a trace-pursuit-based utility for ultrahigh-dimensional feature selection.
 See \citet{li2020selective} and \citet{zhu2020review} for a comprehensive review.